Stephen Shave - MSc, Cognitive Behavioural Therapist (BABCP) accredited

 The BABCP is the lead organisation for Cognitive Behavioural Therapy in the UK.

 Membership is open to anyone with an interest in the practice, theory or development of CBT.
 BABCP also provides accreditation for CBT therapists.

 BABCP accredited members adhere to the Standards of Conduct, Performance and Ethics in the Practice of Behavioural and Cognitive Psychotherapies, and are willing to be scrutinised in this adherence as required.

 Other areas of counselling I deal with

-I charge £55 per hour which includes all administration charges.
+For CBT I charge £70 per hour which includes all administration charges and costs.
 Fees are payable by either cash, cheque or bank transfer.
+For EMDR as a stand alone treatment I charge £90 per 1 1/2 hour session.
 Sessions can be cancelled without charge up to 24 hours before, otherwise the full session fee could be charged.

 I have a particular interest in treating OCD.
 This condition is typically characterised by the experience of obsessions (repetitive, intrusive, unwanted thoughts that cause you to feel anxious or experience emotional discomfort) and compulsions or rituals (mental or behavioural acts that one might engage in primarily with a view to reducing the experienced anxiety).
 Examples of typical obsessions and compulsions can be found on the OCD-UK website.

 I am also a qualified EMDR Therapist.
 Eye Movement Desensitization and Reprocessing (EMDR) therapy is an integrative psychotherapy approach that has been extensively researched and has proven to be effective for the treatment of trauma.
 EMDR is a set of standardized protocols that incorporates elements from many different treatment approaches.